Tuesday, March 21, 2017

 The Purrfect Crime, as it turned out, has a plot hole the size of that Death Star, which I discovered when one of the crew members asked why--well, I don't want to give away the big reveal in the play, so let me just say that the motivation of the villain was lacking.
 I told the young man, half-jokingly, that I'd get back to him on that.
 Only later did I realize that the fix was an easy one, and I'll be plugging that into the final script.

 As director, Josh was more concerned about ease of production, and after the run ended he came up with a great idea, suggesting that some of the scenes be moved to the same day so that there wouldn't need to be so many costume changes.
+I have to admit, that's not something I usually think about when I'm writing a play, but I may have to start.

 Last but far from least was the feedback I got from my readers Jeff Schmoyer and Debby Brewer.
 They're longtime members of the playwriting group I started, but they've also been members of a novel writing group for many years, so they live and breathe plot, character and all those other writerly concerns.
 (They even run their own nano-publishing company, Jmars Ink.)